aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/worksheets/protect-and-unprotect-worksheet/_index.md

 The following example shows how to protect a row in the worksheet.
 It unlocks all the cells in the worksheet first and then locks the first row in it.
 Finally, it protects the worksheet.
 A row / column has a Style API that further contains a setCellLocked method .
 You can lock or unlock the row / column using the StyleFlag struct.

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "Examples-src-main-java-com-aspose-cells-examples-worksheets-ProtectRowWorksheet-ProtectRowWorksheet.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-worksheets-ProtectRowWorksheet-ProtectRowWorksheet.java" >}}

 ### **Protect a Column in the Worksheet**